sourtangie/antonopoulos-frontend/README.md

   - Improve Error catching
   - Consolidate multiple components into a single component to reduce duplicate code.
       Example: ComplexTransactionListAdmin + ComplexTransactionListUser should be in 1 component that changes depending on the user_level in state.
-When these components were created the Redux store was not added yet which meant i needed specific components for the admin and user page
+When these components were created the Redux store was not added yet which meant i needed specific components         for the admin and user page.
       With Redux added and connecting this component, user_level will be able to determine how to render the component